sarveshmaan/FlowPulse-AI-Based-Video-Conferencing/README.md

 yarn dev

-Open http://localhost:8000 in your browser to see the application.
+Open http://localhost:3000 in your browser to see the application.

-🤝 Acknowledgements & Attribution

-Huge thanks to the creator for providing a comprehensive learning resource!

-Your Name: [Your Name or GitHub Handle]